ScrimpyCat/setbg/README.md

 setbg -i img1.png -t 2 -i img2.png -t 2 -i img3.png -t 2 -r (Sets the background to img1.png for 2 seconds, then to img2.png for 2 seconds, then to img3.png for 2 seconds, then back to img1.png for 2 seconds, etc.)

+When changing the resolution you will want to set the background again.
+If adding or removing screens you will want to kill setbg and restart it.

 To-Do's
 -------